Prescott, AZ Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Prescott, AZ.
-Research shows that solar panels increase home value by 4.1% on average across the United States, with Arizona homes seeing similar benefits.
+Yes, solar panels increase home value in Prescott.
+Research from Zillow shows solar panels increase home value by 4.1% on average.
+For a median Prescott home valued at $450,000, that translates to approximately $18,450 in added value.